On this page

 mongosyncreplicates data, it doesn't inherit zones.

 Shards cannot be added or removed while syncing.

 The shard key cannot be refined while syncing.

 The shard key cannot be modified using

-The maximum number of shard key indexes is one lower than normal, 63 instead of 64.
+The maximum number of indexes per sharded collection is 63, which is one less than the default limit of 64.

 If the old source has unique indexes which are partially distributed across shards, reversing may cause failures.
 Ensure that unique indexes exist on all shards before reversing.

-Syncing multiple source clusters to one destination cluster is not supported.
+Syncing multiple source clusters to one destination cluster isn't supported.

-Syncing one source cluster to many destination clusters is not supported.
+Syncing one source cluster to many destination clusters isn't supported.